rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Why do you think the old stories tell of men who set out on great journeys to impress the gods?
-Because trying to impress people just isn't worth the time and effort."</i>
+<i>"Instead of saying that man is the creature of circumstance, it would be nearer the mark to say that man is the architect of circumstance."</i>
 <br>
-<b>- Henry Rollins</b>
+<b>- Thomas Carlyle</b>
 </blockquote>
 </p>